Risav03/firesidebase/SETUP.md

 Visit `/test/rooms` to access the test interface for:
 - Creating new rooms
 - Viewing existing rooms
+- Clicking on rooms to join them automatically
 - Testing room management functionality

 ## Database Schemas